jacopofar/static-osm-indexer/README.md

 # Static OSM indexer

-__NOTE__ this project is not production ready at all,maybe never will, but it is still probably very useful.
+__NOTE__ this project is not production ready at all, maybe never will, but may be useful nonetheless.

 This is a collection of scripts that can process data extracts from OpenStreetMap (PBF files) allowing the creation of __static sites__ (that is, a bunch of file hosted without any backend processing) to do a few useful operations:

 * display an interactive map (zoom, pan, scroll) based on vector tiles
 * locate addresses and places by name
 * TODO: nearest neighbor
-* TODO: routing
+* TODO: routing (road network can be extracted, but it's not reasonably usable by the frontend)

 ## Installation